Michal Březina

 Michal Březina (/cs/; born 30 March 1990) is a retired Czech figure skater.
 He is the 2013 European bronze medalist, 2011 Skate America champion, 2009 World Junior silver medalist and four-time Czech national champion.
 He also won the 2014-15 ISU Challenger Series.
-Michal represented the Czech Republic at the 2010, 2014, 2018, and 2022 Winter Olympics.
+He represented the Czech Republic at the 2010, 2014, 2018, and 2022 Winter Olympics.

 Personal life

 Michal Březina was born on 30 March 1990 in Brno.
 He is the son of Edita Březinová and Rudolf Březina, a figure skating coach.
 His younger sister, Eliška Březinová, competes in ladies' single skating.
 At the age of 18 he intended to study sports at university and eventually become a skating coach.

 Březina was the best man at the wedding of Anna Cappellini and Ondřej Hotárek in the summer of 2015.

 On 19 May 2015, Brezina announced his engagement to his girlfriend, fellow figure skater, Danielle Montalbano.
 They were married on 10 June 2017.
 The couple have two children: a daughter, Naya Rose (born 2020) and a son, Noah Michal (born 2022).